 1976: “Still the One” by Orleans entered the Billboard Hot 100, where it later became their highest charting US single, reaching #5.

-1976: George Benson had his only #1 on the Billboard pop albums chart with Breezin’.
+1976: George Benson had his only #1 on the Billboard pop albums chart with his fifteenth studio album, Breezin’.
 The album was also his first to top the R&B chart and second #1 on the Jazz chart.

 1976: Blue Oyster Cult debuted on the Billboard Hot 100 with “(Don’t Fear) The Reaper,” the first single from the band’s fourth studio LP, Agents of Fortune.
 It became the most successful of the band’s four entries on the chart, reaching #12.
 On the Cash Box singles chart, the song reached #7.